KathyReid/pivotsummit-2016/transcript.md

 This job cluster holds nurses, doctors, personal trainers and all the roles that provide personal health and well being services.

-These roles are not going to be affected *as much* by trends such as advanced manufacturing or automation, but it's likely that that they will be challenged by advanced in artificial intelligence, particularly in diagnosis and decision support - for instance using tools like IBM Watson to validate diagnoses.
+These roles are not going to be affected *as much* by trends such as advanced manufacturing or automation, but it's likely that that they will be challenged by advances in artificial intelligence, particularly in diagnosis and decision support - for instance using tools like IBM Watson to validate diagnoses.

 Indeed, with Australia's ageing population, we're going to need more carers to look after our elderly, but these won't necessarily be highly skilled roles - and this is a trend we've seen across aged care, with facilities staffed with roles that might only require a Cert II or Cert III.

+SLIDE: End of life care planner

+Were going to need people skilled in end of life care planning - and that's a possible new role that we'll see emerge.
 Again, the need for complex problem solving skills and empathy, emotional skills will be paramount in this job cluster.

 More interestestingly though, *Carers* are going to need more entrepreneurial skills and business thinking skills.
 For example, dentists in some parts of Australia are struggling to find enough patients to keep their practices viable - so they're going to need entrepreneurial and marketing skills to attract and retain high lifetime value clients.

 ### Informers